 Women’s Advocacy Websites That Rock!

-Now that we’ve walked through the reasons why you should be investing time and money into your website, let’s take a look at a few women’s advocacy organizations whose websites cut through the noise and make an impact.
+Now that we’ve walked through the reasons why you should be investing time and money into your website, let’s take a look at a few women’s advocacy websites and the organizations that are cutting through the noise to make an impact.

 The Mission: Inforum combines strategic connections, proven professional development programs, a respected forum for new ideas, and original research to accelerate careers for women and boost talent initiatives for companies.

 Inforum’s homepage layout makes a powerful statement.
 Visitors are greeted with a slideshow of professional women working together with bold text that speaks to their mission.
 You’re immediately drawn in.

 Inforum keeps their branding consistent throughout the subgroups.
 Whether you’re looking to connect to opportunities in automotive, healthcare, or technology industries, you know you’re still a part of the Inforum mission thanks to their branding.